DariusGarcia/Tweeter/README.md

 # Project 2 - Tweeter [part 2]

-Tweeter is an android app that allows a user to view his Twitter timeline and post a new tweet.
+Tweeter is a native Android mobile app that allows a user to view their Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: **40** hours spent in total

 ## User Stories

-The following **required** functionality is completed:
+The following functionality is completed:

 - [x] User can **compose and post a new tweet**
   - [x] User can click a “Compose” icon in the Action Bar on the top right